Planning Your Research Visit

-Please request collection material online at least two business days in advance of your visit, using the request links in ORBIS and the Yale Finding Aid Database.
-We ask that you fill out one form per box of archival material.
+Please request collection material online at least two business days in advance of your visit, using the request links in ORBIS and Archives at Yale.
+We ask that you submit one request per box of archival material.

-Please consult the Reading Room Policies prior to visiting the library.
+Please consult the Rules of Engagement and Policies prior to visiting the library.
 All library materials must be handled with great care to ensure their safety and preservation.

 Researchers are encouraged to bring their own laptop computers.The Yale Guest network is available for those who are not affiliated with Yale.
 Individuals affiliated with participating US and international institutions may use the Eduroam network.
 Two public computer workstations are available for reference use.